Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 - Go to the next pin and hold the sharpie line of your marker on the laser line (gif below)

 - Finally, trim the pin at the bottom of your master marker.

 If that sounds a little confusing there is a quick video of the process posted above.
 It works whether you’re using plastic pins or screws.

 For a flat, yet out-of-level floor, you’ll still need to determine the high point and go as thin as you can over this spot.

 Additionally, you’ll also want to take into account how high you can go in the doorway.

-For example, let’s assume the flooring outside the bathroom is hardwood that is 3/4 inch thick and you want to match the heights of the tile floor and the hardwood.
+For example, let’s assume the flooring outside the bathroom is hardwood that is 3/4 inch thick and you want to have an even tile to hardwood transition.

 If your tile is 3/8 inch and you need, say, 1/8 inch for mortar under the tile then that means you’ll have to be 1/2 inch below the hardwood.

 So, you would then set the height of the self-leveling peg to be 1/4 inch off of the floor and that would leave 1/2 inch for tile+mortar.